Protecting migrants through essential human rights: The argument from jus cogens

 Jus cogens and the extension to human rights

-As discussed previously, refugee rights are not useful to migrants.
+As discussed in a previous article, refugee rights are not useful to migrants.
 Unlike jus cogens, refugee rights are a set of obligations which states agree to apply within their territory, demonstrating their sovereign equality.
 But some claim that parts of these refugee rights are already existing or emerging as jus cogens, including the prohibition of slavery, prohibition of discrimination and inhuman treatment.
 Other aspects of refugee rights are seen as existing as jus cogens based on rights in the American Convention of Human Rights, such as freedom from arbitrary detention, rights of the family, a right to nationality and the right to participate in government.

 This interrelation is possible because both the rights one has by being human and jus cogens rights are considered to have the same source: natural law.
 Human rights enforcement can therefore be advanced through the concept of jus cogens.
 Immune to the barrier of sovereignty, it also spreads the compelling character of the jus cogens norms to states which are not signatories of certain regional or universal legal frameworks.